jsohlendorff/continuous_time_LTMLE/article.typ

 and under the assumption that $Delta L (t) = 0$ whenever $Delta N^a (t) = 1$.

 #theorem("Efficient influence function")[
-// Anders comment: I think this first part could be moved out of the
-// theorem.
-Then you can also explain what this is.
-I don't think
-// "cause-specific cumulative hazard function for the observed
-// censoring" is a very standard expression, so it deserves to be explained.
     Suppose that there is a universal constant $C^* > 0$ such that $tilde(Lambda)^c_k (tauend, historycensored(k-1); P) <= C^*$ for all $k = 1, dots, K$ and every $P in cal(M)$.